 AltRider skid plate

-Another replacement bash plate, replaces the original and avoid mounting on the engine in the rear.
+Another solid replacement bash plate, replaces the original and avoid mounting on the engine in the rear as well as covering the crap flap area.

 Touratech reinforcement plate